eth-sri/lmql/docs/docs/lib/inference-certificates.md

     print(lmql.certificate(t))
 ```

 This produces one certificate for all calls made in the defined context, where each query is represented as a separate item in the list of `children` certificates.
-Recorded events are are nested in child certificates.
+Recorded events are nested in child certificates.
 Additionally, an aggregated `metrics` object ranging over all (recursive) calls is included in the top-level certificate.

 ## Certificate Callbacks And Return Values